autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/cross-domain-messaging.md

 ![Talisman](/img/doc-imgs/additional-guides/XDM-19.png)

-After waiting 14,400 domain blocks (can be from 1-2 days), you can see that the Consensus account balance has increased by 1 tAI3 to 11 tAI3.
+After waiting 14,400 domain blocks (can be from 1-2 days depending on block production speed), you can see that the Consensus account balance has increased by 1 tAI3 to 11 tAI3.

 ![Talisman](/img/doc-imgs/additional-guides/XDM-20.png)